ebrockes/webcrawler-python/readme.txt

 # domain, text, url
 # file name: urls.json

-#TODO
 3. most_common_words.py
 # 3.1.
 Read json file urls.json
 # 3.2.
-Create json file with list of words to be ignored:
+Read file with words to be ignored
+# 3.3.
+Read file with sites do be ignored
 # file name: ignore.json
 # 3.3.
 Retrieve most common words used on the site (url).
+# Do not do this if in 3.3
 # Ignore words from item 2
 # 3.4. create json file with:
-# url, dictionary of common words - format: "word: number of occurrences"
+# domain, text, url, dictionary of words and occurrencies
-# file name: common_words.json
+# file name: words.json